Progress report for FNE19-937

 Brian Leach, BSME will carry out the design, construction and operation of the proposed facility.
 He is the owner/operator of Haystack Farmstead which is a grazing beef operation and co-owner of Woodlawn Holsteins LLC, a commercial dairy farm managed by his family.
 Brian is trained as a mechanical design engineer, with a focus on system design and fabrication.
 For the last 6 years he has been investing in the infrastructure needed to construct value-adding facilities along with starting Haystack Farmstead and providing labor and maintenance support for Woodlawn Holsteins.
 His career goals are to run a successful farm and to demonstrate the impact of technological empowerment as a counter-mechanism to rural stagnation.

-In August of 2019, basic site prep for the Modular Meat Plant installation location was completed.
+2019 Progress: Basic site prep for the Modular Meat Plant (MMP) installation location was completed.
 This included removing the topsoil from the area and bringing in ~ 24″ of slate fill.
 Topsoil removal was performed using the farm’s backhoe.
 Slate fill was brought in by hired truck and graded by hired bulldozer.
 8 hrs of work with the backhoe will be submitted as labor covered by this grant.
 Material cost for the slate and hired excavation work will not be claimed.

 The fill for the structure’s concrete pad is a coarse slate tailings aggregate.
 A Cat D5 dozer was used to crush and top-level the fill.
 A heavy machine was needed due to the aggregate having large slate pieces in it.

 - 21 loads @ 15yd. per load.
 Billed at $200/ load

 - 3.3 hrs Dozer work @ $125/hr